Terrastories/terrastories/README.md

 To find out how to develop with the Terrastories app, read our [developer guide](documentation/DEVELOPMENT.md) and check out our [Developer Community](https://terrastories.app/community/) pages on the Terrastories website.

-For a general overview of the application as well as a Vision statement and Roadmap, please see our [Wiki](https://github.com/Terrastories/terrastories/wiki).
+For a Vision statement and Roadmap, please see our [Wiki](https://github.com/Terrastories/terrastories/wiki).

 ## Contributing